Robert B. Weide

-Robert B. Weide (born June 20, 1959) is an American screenwriter and television producer who served as director and executive producer of the television series Curb Your Enthusiasm from 1999 to 2004.
-He has also directed several documentaries, four of which are based on the lives of comedians W. C. Fields, Mort Sahl, Lenny Bruce, and Woody Allen; his latest, Kurt Vonnegut: Unstuck in Time (2021), explores the life and works of Kurt Vonnegut.
+Robert B. Weide (born June 20, 1959) is an American screenwriter and television producer.
+He was director and executive producer of the sitcom Curb Your Enthusiasm from 1999 to 2004.
+He has also directed several documentaries, including four about comedians: W. C. Fields: Straight Up (1986), Mort Sahl: The Loyal Opposition (1989), Lenny Bruce: Swear to Tell the Truth (1998) and Woody Allen: A Documentary (2011).
+His latest, Kurt Vonnegut: Unstuck in Time (2021), explores the life and works of Kurt Vonnegut.

-Weide has received an Academy Award nomination and Primetime Emmy Award win for Lenny Bruce: Swear to Tell the Truth (1999).
+Weide received an Academy Award nomination for Lenny Bruce: Swear to Tell the Truth (1999).
 He also received Emmy Awards for W. C. Fields: Head Up (1986), and Curb Your Enthusiasm.

 Early work and education

-Weide began working with film at an early job inspecting 16 mm educational films at the Fullerton Public Library in Orange County, California.
+Weide began working with film at an early job inspecting 16-millimeter educational films at the Fullerton Public Library in Orange County, California.

 In 1978, while taking film production courses at Orange Coast College in Costa Mesa, California, Weide decided to produce a documentary film on the Marx Brothers, inspired by his love of their work.
 Undeterred by repeated rejections of his applications to the USC School of Cinema-Television, he worked on the project on his own time and with help from Charles H. Joffe got the rights to clips necessary to make the film.
 The Marx Brothers in a Nutshell was broadcast in 1982 on PBS and became "one of the highest-rated programs in PBS history".

 Career

 W. C. Fields: Straight Up (1986)

 Weide co-wrote W. C. Fields: Straight Up (1986) with Joseph Adamson and Ronald J. Fields.
 Adamson directed it, and Dudley Moore narrated.
-In an interview with The Los Angeles Times, Weide said: "The film is 94 minutes long.
+In an interview with The Los Angeles Times, Weide said: "The film was 94 minutes long.
 We had access to all of his feature films, and clips from 1915 on.
 We have newsreel footage, outtakes, and material never seen before.
-We also have interviews with people who knew and/or worked with Fields, or have special knowledge of him, including Joseph L. Mankiewicz, Will Fowler, Madge Kennedy, who played in the 1923 stage production of ‘Poppy’ and co-starred in the movie, Leonard Maltin, Ronald J. Fields, propman Harry Caplan and an audio interview with the grown-up Baby Leroy."
+We also have interviews with people who knew and/or worked with Fields, or have special knowledge of him, including Joseph L. Mankiewicz, Will Fowler, Madge Kennedy, who played in the 1923 stage production of 'Poppy' and co-starred in the movie, Leonard Maltin, Ronald J. Fields, propman Harry Caplan and an audio interview with the grown-up Baby Leroy."